Azure/azure-quickstart-templates/201-cosmosdb-advanced-threat-protection-create-account/README.md

 `Tags : CosmosDB, Advanced Threat Protection`

 ## Parameters
-The following parameters has default value allowing to deploy the template as-is without providing any parameter but could be overriden at the deployment time :
+The following parameters have default values allowing to deploy the template as-is without providing any parameter, but can be overriden at deployment time:

 `Name` : Name of the CosmosDB Account, default is a unique string calculated from the "cosmosdb" token and the resource group id.